 Every bit of matter around you is held together by chemical bonds.
+Simply put, a chemical bond is the force that holds two or more atoms together to form a molecule.
 Sometimes, chemical bonds are broken, such as during a chemical reaction, only for atoms to bond again to form different molecules.
 Energy is always released to generate bonds and, likewise, energy is always required to break bonds.

 Atoms bond together to form compounds because in doing so they attain lower energies than they possess as individual atoms, becoming more stable in the process.
 By the Law of Conservation of Energy, when a new chemical bond is formed, the chemical reaction releases an amount of energy (usually as heat) almost equal to the difference in the amounts of stored chemical energy between the products and the reactants.
 This stored chemical energy of the system, or heat content, is known as its enthalpy.

 An ionic bond forms when two ions of opposite charges exchange electrons between them, where an ion is an atom that has either lost or gained an electron.
 Ions that lose one or more electrons have more protons than electrons, which means they have a positive charge.
 Such ions are called cations (metals).
 On the other hand, gaining electrons grants the ion a negative charge.
 Chemists refer to such ions as anions (non-metals).